cjGO/cjgo.github.io/_posts/2024-08-02-Intro-to-AI-Breeding-Design.md

   Your browser does not support the video tag.
 </video>

-A quick (in)breeding lesson; In this animation each frame shows the trait values for a populations of 5 distinct breeding simulations where a specified selection intensity is repeated for 100 cycles of selection.
+A quick (in)breeding lesson; In this animation each frame shows the trait values for a population of 5 distinct breeding simulations where a specified selection intensity is repeated for 100 cycles of selection.
 Of note:

 1) Selection Intensity 0.01 (red) : this represents keeping only the best of the best of our population.
 It starts out in the lead but almost immediately hits a wall.
 When you see the column that means the population is completely inbred.
 There is nothing to select from; dead end.
 We don't make use of 90% of the remaining cycles.